ctfs/resources/topics/web/README.md

 ###Command Line and the Web

 If you are running linux and want extended functionality (like passing custom headers) in web challenges, bash (terminal) commands are your best bet.  `cURL` is a simple but extensible [command-line tool for transferring data using various protocols](http://en.wikipedia.org/wiki/CURL), and allows users to use HTTP to interact with servers, including [POST and GET methods](http://en.wikipedia.org/wiki/HTTP#Request_methods).
+Additionally, some challenges will be accessed through interactive processes, which can be connected to with programs like [netcat](https://en.wikipedia.org/wiki/Netcat) or [telnet](https://en.wikipedia.org/wiki/Telnet).

 ####Example